CarinaAJ/ms1-aurora-borealis/README.md

 ### Thank you

-Upon submitting the form the user will be redirected to a new page, which will thank him for signing up and if he left a comment someone will respond in 48 hrs.
+Upon submitting the form the user will be redirected to a new page, which will thank them for signing up and that if they left a comment someone will respond within 48 hrs.

 ![Thank you page](readme-assets/thank-you.jpg)